Tacogamerman/Best-Bookmarklet-Menus/README.md

 # Update:
 Added a bookmarklet menu I made which contains all of the menus (And some other scripts I made) together.

-This is also all stored in one clean ui.
+They are also all stored in one clean ui.
 # This repo contains 200+ bookmarklets!

 This is a collection of all the best bookmarklet menus, some of them even contain over 50 bookmarklets!